 Hope you enjoyed reading my last 2 posts on Madrid and Seville.
 If you are planning a trip to Spain I would say you read those posts first as they give you an introduction to Spain.
 Anyhow, after reluctantly leaving Seville to head to Granada, I finally made my way to this city.
 Granada was an interesting mixture of Moorish and Spanish architecture and needless to say the main reason for me to visit the city was the Alhambra.
 However, Granada did pleasantly surprise me.
 There was a lot more to the city than the Alhambra and it looked like a scene out of the Arabian nights.
-We took a taxi to get to our hotel and it costed about 30 €.
+I took a taxi to get to our hotel and it costed about 30 €.

 Important Tips for visiting the Alhambra: